danieleteti/dsfc/README.md

 # Datasnap Filters Compendium

 ##What’s Datasnap Filters Compendium
-Datasnap Filters Compendium (DSFC) is a compendium of 9 filters for Datasnap 2010 now updated to Delphi XE4 Update1.
+Datasnap Filters Compendium (DSFC) is a compendium of 9 filters for Datasnap (Win32 only).
+The library is compatible from Delphi 2010 to Delphi 10 Seattle.
 The filters are divided into 3 groups:

 ###HASH
 - MD5